pelagios/recogito-plugin-flair-ner/README.md

 ## Compile and Deploy

-I still need to set up a proper installation process for this.
-For the time being:

 - build the plugin using `sbt package`.
 This will create the .jar file `target\recogito-plugin-ner-flair-0.1.jar`.
-Copy this file into the Recogito plugins folder
+Copy this file into a subfolder __inside__ the Recogito plugins folder
-- make sure flair is available on the Recogito server `pip install flair`
+- make sure Flair is available on the Recogito server (`pip install flair`)
-- TODO where to put the Pyhton script?
+- copy the Python script to the same subfolder